 Yes.
 At typical restaurants, the severs aren’t the ones preparing your food anyway.
 At Korean BBQ spots, the servers are providing just as much service.

 Ask your butcher for boneless chicken thighs and ¼ inch cross-cut beef short rib.
 You’ll also want to grab some gochujang (fermented Korean chili paste) along with short grain rice, white vinegar, soy sauce, sugar, garlic, fish sauce, ginger, sesame oil and seeds, and a bunch of scallions.

-How do you eat Korean stew?
+How do you eat Korean side dishes?